micro-os-plus/web-jekyll/pages/user-manual/threads.md

 This standard definition was designed with POSIX threads in mind, and the standard C++ threads do not intend to reimplement the POSIX threads in C++, but are seen as a C++ wrapper on top of the existing C POSIX threads.

-With µOS++/CMSIS++ threads being a C++ reimplementation of the POSIX threads, the ISO/IEC wrapper approach matches almost 1:1 the native µOS++ threads.
+With µOS++ threads being a C++ reimplementation of the POSIX threads, the ISO/IEC wrapper approach matches almost 1:1 the native µOS++ threads.

-To avoid clashes with the standard library when running tests on synthetic platforms that already implement the C++ standard threads, the µOS++/CMSIS++ definitions are part of the `os::estd::` namespace ("embedded" std), instead of the `std::` namespace.
+To avoid clashes with the standard library when running tests on synthetic platforms that already implement the C++ standard threads, the µOS++ definitions are part of the `os::estd::` namespace ("embedded" std), instead of the `std::` namespace.

 When using the `os::estd::` namespace it is recommended to avoid `using namespace` definitions below the `os` namespace; instead, use the `rtos` and `estd` namespaces explicitly.